Skip to content

 No. There is no automatic cross-save between the two.
 Steam Cloud and Nintendo's cloud are separate and never sync.
 Cross-save only happens when an individual game stores your progress on its own account servers and you log into that account on both devices.

-Which games actually cross-save between Steam Deck and Switch?
+Which games cross-save between Steam Deck and Switch in 2026?

-Account-based games do: Hades and Hades 2 (Steam login), Civilization VI (2K account), Divinity: Original Sin II, Rocket League (Epic), The Witcher 3 (GOG account), Kingdom: Two Crowns, and several live-service titles.
+Account-based games do: Hades and Hades 2 (Steam login), Cyberpunk 2077 (CDPR/GOG account), Civilization VI (2K), Divinity: Original Sin II (Steam), Rocket League and Fall Guys (Epic), The Witcher 3 (GOG), Kingdom: Two Crowns, Dead by Daylight (Behaviour Account), Warframe (Cross Platform Save), Brawlhalla (Ubisoft account), and several live-service titles.
 The common thread is a developer login that sits outside Steam and Nintendo.

 Does Stardew Valley cross-save between Steam Deck and Switch?